DSL Syntax

 NODE rumors BARTENDER: @bartender.rumors ADD item old_coin NOTIFY @notification.found_coin

-CHOICE @bartender.choice.interesting GOTO greeting END
+CHOICE @bartender.choice.interesting GOTO start END

 NODE farewell BARTENDER: @bartender.farewell END dialogue